PhilbertLou/ClothingForecast/README.md

 <h3>Brief Overview:</h3>
 Welcome to Clothing Forecast (formerly known as WeatherWear), a program to help you decide what to wear on a given day!
-This program uses TensorFlow to create a neural network that learns what clothing combinations should be worn on which temperature and weather conditions and can be trained to your personal preference.
+This web app uses TensorFlow to create a neural network that learns what clothing combinations should be worn on which temperature and weather conditions and can be trained to your personal preference.

 More features coming soon!